-Our mission is to engage, to educate, and to empower by remembering the Holocaust.
+Our mission is to engage, educate, and empower by remembering the Holocaust.

 holocaust and survivor defined